-· Cause: Power electronics like rectifiers and inverters are used by EV chargers, particularly fast chargers (DC fast chargers), to convert AC to DC (and vice versa).
-The typical sinusoidal waveform of the electrical supply can be distorted by the harmonic currents produced by electronic components. these equipment may overheat as a result of harmonics.
+- Cause: Power electronics like rectifiers and inverters are used by EV chargers, particularly fast chargers (DC fast chargers), to convert AC to DC (and vice versa).
+The typical sinusoidal waveform of the electrical supply can be distorted by the harmonic currents produced by these electronic components. - Impact: Transformers, motors, and other electrical equipment may overheat as a result of harmonics.
 They may also lower electricity efficiency, maybe harm infrastructure, and malfunction delicate electronic gadgets.